rcaldas-com/google-drive-dump/README.md

 ### To do:
 - Alert fails sending email.
+- Make GridFS more efficient, it is creating a new file with each run
 - Put more info in database to check through a web monitor.
 - Tell me you...
 Any improvements are welcome.